Biomass Pelletisation: Influence of biomass characteristics on pellet quality

 Conclusion

-The global demand for pellets is increasing in response to the need to reduce dependency on fossil fuels and concerns about environmental problems related to their use.
-Biomass pellets are produced from woody and non-woody biomass feedstocks through a process of condensing biomass material into energy-dense pellets by forcing the biomass material under high pressure and temperature through a pellet mill to produce small cylindrical pellets.
+The global demand for pellets is increasing in response to the need to reduce dependency on fossil fuels and concerns about environmental problems related to its use.
+Biomass pellets are produced from woody and non-woody biomass feedstocks through a process of condensing biomass material into energy dense pellets by forcing the biomass material under high pressure and temperature through a pellet mill to produce small cylindrical pellets.
 Biomass pellets have uniform size and shape, high bulk and energy density, and low moisture content, all contributing positively to the supply chain management and logistics cost.
-The quality and characteristics of biomass pellets are determined by key parameters such as the type of biomass feedstock, moisture content, particle size, binding material, pressure, and temperature.
+The quality and characteristics of biomass pellets are determined based on key parameters such as the type of biomass feedstock, moisture content, particle size, binding material, pressure, and temperature.
 A high-quality pellet should be dry, hard, durable, and with low ash content.
 The ENplus certification scheme outlines pellet properties and related threshold values.

 Latest Technical Articles